skyfe79/Awesome/README.md

 - [micro](https://github.com/micro-editor/micro) - A modern and intuitive terminal-based text editor
 - [xgo](https://github.com/goplus/xgo) - XGo is a programming language that reads like plain English.
 But it's also incredibly powerful — it lets you leverage assets from C/C++, Go, Python, and JavaScript/TypeScript, creating a unified software engineering ecosystem.
 Our vision is to enable everyone to become a builder of the world.
 - [reviewdog](https://github.com/reviewdog/reviewdog) - 🐶 Automated code review tool integrated with any code analysis tools regardless of programming language
+- [readability](https://github.com/cixtor/readability) - Readability is a library written in Go (golang) to parse, analyze and convert HTML pages into readable content.
+Originally an Arc90 Experiment, it is now incorporated into Safari’s Reader View.
 - [geometry](https://github.com/tidwall/geometry) - Efficient 2D geometry library for Go.
 - [youtube](https://github.com/kkdai/youtube) - Download Youtube Video in Golang
 - [aws-nuke](https://github.com/rebuy-de/aws-nuke) - Nuke a whole AWS account and delete all its resources.